esiealab/android-runner/README.md

       - ./myexperiment:/exp
 ```

-Change your [docker-compose.yml](docker-compose.yml) and define in the `command` the path to the `config.json` file you want to exectute (be careful to use the name of the internal folder defined before):
+Change your [docker-compose.yml](docker-compose.yml) and define in the `command` the path to the `config.json` file you want to execute (be careful to use the name of the internal folder defined before):
 ```
 command: /exp/config_web.json
 ```